TommyStarK/vault-k8s/README.md

 # vault-k8s

 `vault-k8s` is an attempt to ease the setup of a Vault cluster running on Kubernetes.
-The aim of this repository is to facilitate the deployment of a high availability 5 nodes Vault cluster using the Raft integrated storage.
-A tiny script `vk` whitin this repo will help to achieve that.
+The aim of this repository is to facilitate the deployment of a high availability 5 nodes Vault cluster using the Raft integrated storage with end-to-end TLS.
+A tiny script `vk` within this repo will help to achieve that.

 The idea is to have an ad-hoc, reproducible, configurable, extendable way of deploying a Vault cluster in a dedicated infrastructure.
 It also helps to deploy the agent injector on the Kubernetes cluster(s) of your choice, giving you the freedom to fetch secrets from your Vault and inject them before scheduling pods.